HEP-KE/mcp-ke/documentation/01_RATIONALE.md

 ## Overview

-**MCP-KE** (Model Context Protocol - Knowledge Engineering) is an MCP server that provides AI-powered tools for cosmological data analysis.
+**MCP-KE** is an MCP server that provides AI-powered tools.
 It implements the **"tools-as-agents"** pattern, exposing both simple computational tools and complex multi-agent workflows through a uniform MCP interface.

 ![Abstract Architecture](abstract_architecture.png)